roadsnail/Pi-ve/README.md

 ---

-## The Pi-ve Dashboard - Set up CH/HW On timers and Control your Pi-ve
+## The Pi-ve Dashboard - Set up CH/HW 'On' Timers, 'Boost' and Control your Heating/Hot Water from your Pi-ve

-The below screenshot shows the Pi-ve status/control web page created in node-RED.
+The below screenshot shows the Pi-ve status/control web page created in node-RED and running on the Pi Zero.
+Just connect to the node-RED dashboard from a browser on your network.

 It shows the current status of the Pi-ve, online, current time, plus the current temperature/thermostat setting and CH/HW Off/On and 'Demand' states.